 Unwavering Perseverance (2017)

 The story of Mary Wineberg is one of extraordinary perseverance.
 She overcame astronomical odds and monumental challenges to grace the top step of the Olympic Podium.

 Bold Love: A Letter to My Young Sisters (2016)

 Bold Love speaks to young ladies and women that may not understand the pathology of their behaviors.

 Al’s common sense approach is mixed with humor accompanied by personal stories of financial challenge and triumph.
-His story captures your attention and prompts you to maximize your financial potential.
+Also, his story will capture your attention and prompt you to maximize your financial potential.

 Vision.
 Future.
 Reality: How to Budget Like a Boss (2016)

 Take back control of your pocketbook and live the life you want to live.

 Vivian, a freshman who has vivid psychic visions assists a local detective in uncovering Arkhaven’s true intent.

 Love, lust, and happiness have nothing to do with income status and educational background.
 However, inside, you will find a tale of African American men and women, who through extreme circumstances, were forced to look outside of that box.